MSU-Libraries/catalog/docs/tech-overview.md

     **cron**: A single replica service using the `catalog` service's image to run automated jobs such as the periodic harvest and import of data from FOLIO
     **legacylinks**: Redirrects legacy Sierra formated URLS to VuFind record pages
-    **croncache**: Only on development environments, clearing local cache files that are created
 * **solr**:
     **solr**: Runs SolrCloud
     **zk**: ZooKeeper in the foreground